SamuelJoseph23/automated-security-code-review/README.md

-# Automated Security Code Review
+# CodeShield - Automated Security Code Review

 An intelligent security code analysis tool that combines **pattern-based detection**, **AST analysis**, **machine learning**, and **static analysis** (Bandit) to identify vulnerabilities in your source code.